College of Arts and Sciences

 College of Osteopathic Medicine

-Guided by the Tenets of Osteopathic Medicine, we prepare students to become skilled, caring and successful osteopathic physicians.
+Guided by the tenets of Osteopathic Medicine, we prepare students to become skilled, caring and successful osteopathic physicians.
 Our integrated curriculum provides varied learning experiences to help students develop the knowledge and clinical skills necessary to become competent physicians.
 Along with our affiliated clinical training sites, UNE COM prepares students who consistently score at the top in national licensing exams.
 UNE COM has been recognized in the top ten of all US medical schools for graduates obtaining the residency of their choice.
-While two-thirds of recent graduates of UNECOM are pursuing careers in primary care; however osteopathic physicians can be licensed to practice in any specialty or subspecialty of medicine.
-Our graduate consistently score at the top in national licensing exams, and are leaders throughout the United States in healthcare organizations at the local, state and national levels, and in all branches of military service.
+While two-thirds of graduates practice in primary care, the remainder choose careers in specialty and subspecialty medicine.
+Our graduates are leaders in health care at the local, state and national levels throughout the US, and in all branches of military service.
 Over 70% of UNE COM graduates practice in underserved areas, caring for our most vulnerable populations.

-At UNECOM, we recognize and support the role of research in all educational, clinical and biomedical science activities and provide fellowship opportunities to encourage student participation in research.
-Both undergraduate and graduate/medical students work with faculty, staff and peers to conduct exciting and innovative work in a number of areas, including cancer and metabolic disease, immunology and infectious disease, anatomy and osteopathic medicine, medical education, and our internationally renowned neuroscience and pain research.
+At UNE COM, we recognize and support the role of research in all educational, clinical and biomedical science activities and provide fellowship opportunities to encourage student participation in research.
+Both undergraduate and graduate/medical students work with faculty, staff and peers to conduct exciting and innovative work in a number of areas, including cancer and metabolic disease, immunology and infectious disease, anatomy and interventional pain management, medical education, and through our internationally renowned neuroscience and pain research.

-The UNECOM Office of Continuing Medical Education (CME) maintains dual accreditation with the American Osteopathic Association (AOA) and the Maine Medical Association; authorizing UNECOM's sponsorship of collaborative CME activities for osteopathic (D.O.) and allopathic (M.D.) physicians.
-UNECOM is one of a handful of providers in the country that holds this distinction.
+The UNE COM Office of Continuing Medical Education (CME) maintains dual accreditation with the American Osteopathic Association and the Maine Medical Association; authorizing UNE COM's sponsorship of collaborative CME activities for osteopathic (D.O.) and allopathic (M.D.) physicians.
+UNE COM is one of a handful of providers in the country that holds this distinction.

 College of Osteopathic Medicine Mission

-The University of New England College of Osteopathic Medicine fosters health care leaders across the continuum, including undergraduate, predoctoral, graduate medical and continuing medical education, to advance exceptional osteopathic healthcare locally and globally through practice, research, scholarship, education and community health.
+The University of New England College of Osteopathic Medicine fosters health care leaders across the continuum in undergraduate, predoctoral, graduate, and continuing medical education.
+UNE COM advances exceptional osteopathic health care locally and globally through practice, research, scholarship, education and community health.

 - Department of Primary Care Medicine